benbalter/add-to-org/README.md

 * `verified_emails` - an array of the user's verified emails
 * `client` - An [Octokit.rb](https://github.com/octokit/octokit.rb) client, preset with the user's OAuth token.

+The validator should return `true` if you'd like the current user added to the organization, or `false` if you'd like the user's request to be denied.

 ### Customizing Views

 There are three views, `success`, `forbidden`, and `error`.
 They're pretty boring by default, so you may want to swap them out for something a bit my snazzy.
 If you had a views directory along side your `config.ru`, you can do so like this in your `config.ru` file: